longlho/pytest-cache/README.txt

 The cache plugin introduces the ``--lf`` option to py.test which alows to rerun all test failures of a previous test run.
-If not tests failed, all tests will be run as normal.
-It is thus perfectly fine to always pass ``--lf``.
+If no tests failed previously, all tests will be run as normal.
+It is thus usually fine to always pass ``--lf``.

 As an example, let's create 50 test invocation of which only 2 fail::